MultiSafepay/docs/content/developer/wrappers/fastcheckout-ios/manual.md

 })
 ```

-And that’s it, that’s all you need to do to integrate the iOS SDK to start a checkout and retrieve the [transaction status](/about-payments/multisafepay-statuses/) once it completes.
+And that’s it!
+Now you can start a checkout and retrieve the [transaction status](/about-payments/multisafepay-statuses/) once it completes.

 ###### Complete example